aditi-n21/aditi-n21/README.md

 - 🤔 I’m looking for help with Backend Technology.<br>

-- ⚡ Fun fact:Can mostly be found doing Development or Reading Books.
+- ⚡ Fun fact:Can mostly be found doing Development or Reading Novels.